cijujoseph/activiti-examples/aps-custom-error-retry/README.md

 ## How to deploy to APS.

-1. mvn clean package will generate a jar (a pre-packaged version is available in this project aps-custom-error-retry-1.0.0-SNAPSHOT.jar).
+1. mvn clean package will generate a jar.
+If you just want to test this against your APS, a packaged jar (aps-custom-error-retry-1.0.0-SNAPSHOT.jar) is available in this project for you to use.
 2. Place the jar file in webapps/activiti-app/WEB-INF/lib